samryan18/dumb_sklearn/README.md

 Based on the popular [scikit-learn](https://github.com/scikit-learn/scikit-learn) python package...just a little dumber.

-Wanted to learn some basics.
+Refreshing on the basics.
 Inspired by [Dumb Starbucks](https://www.youtube.com/watch?v=h0TRpGP8yH4) from Nathan for You :)

 ### Installation
 ```bash